alphagov/govuk-load-testing/README.md

 - `baseurl` is prepended to all requests, at the least it should include the scheme and domain name
 - `username` is the HTTP basic auth username
 - `password` is the HTTP basic auth password
-- `ratelimittoken` is the value of the "Rate-Limit-Header"
+- `ratelimittoken` is the value of the "Rate-Limit-Header" (optional, defaults to unset)
 - `users` is the number of simulated users (optional, defaults to 1)
 - `ramp` is the duration, in seconds,  over which the users are started (optional, defaults to 0)